- Deans, directors and chairs

 - Way Klingler Faculty Development

 Way Klingler Young Scholar Awards Supports promising young scholars in critical stages of their careers.
-Up to four awards will be given for 2019–20 to full-time regular junior faculty in the three years following their third-year review.
+Up to four awards will be given for 2020-2021 to full-time regular junior faculty in the three years following their third-year review.
 The awards are intended to fund $2,000 in operating costs and to cover a portion of salary to afford the recipient a one-semester release from teaching.
 Individuals will be selected by the Committee on Research.
-Application deadline for submission is January 4, 2019.
+Application deadline for submission is January 2020 (date TBD).
 (Check with your dean’s office to confirm the college application deadline.)